SumayyaZiyad/SampleChoreoProject/SampleGQL2/Module.md

-A simple HTTP Service implementation.
+A simple GraphQL Service implementation.
 [//]: # (above is the module summary)

 # Module Overview